shenxiaocam/CDNE/README.md

 "source_SAE.m"
 ====
-the function of **SAE_s** which learns low-dimensional node vector representations for source network.
+Function of **SAE_s** which learns low-dimensional node vector representations for source network.

 "target_SAE.m"
 ====
-the function of **SAE_t** which learns low-dimensional node vector representations for target network.
+Function of **SAE_t** which learns low-dimensional node vector representations for target network.

 Test examples
 ====
-**“test_CDNE_Blog.m”** is an Example Case for cross-network node classification from Blog1 to Blog2 networks
+**“test_CDNE_Blog.m”** is an Example Case for cross-network node classification from Blog1 to Blog2

-**“test_CDNE_DBLP.m”** is an Example Case for cross-network node classification from one citation network to the other citation network
+**“test_CDNE_DBLP.m”** is an Example Case for cross-network node classification from citationv1 to dblpv7